-MOSCOW, July 17 (Reuters) - Russia will unveil a deal with AstraZeneca to manufacture a COVID-19 vaccine being developed by the pharmaceuticals giant and Oxford University, its wealth fund head said on Friday, adding this showed Moscow had no need to steal vaccine data.
+MOSCOW, July 17 (Reuters) - Russia on Friday unveiled a deal with AstraZeneca to manufacture a COVID-19 vaccine being developed by the pharmaceuticals giant and Oxford University, a move its wealth fund head said showed Moscow had no need to steal vaccine data.

-Kirill Dmitriev, head of the Russian Direct Investment Fund, said in an interview on Friday that Moscow did not need to steal secrets as it already had a deal with AstraZeneca to manufacture the potential British vaccine in Russia.
+Kirill Dmitriev, head of the Russian Direct Investment Fund (RDIF), said in an interview on Friday that Moscow did not need to steal secrets as it already had a deal with AstraZeneca to manufacture the potential British vaccine in Russia.

-"AstraZeneca already has an agreement.... with R-Pharm (a Russian portfolio company) on the complete localisation and production of the Oxford vaccine in Russia," said Dmitriev.
+"AstraZeneca already has an agreement.... with R-Pharm (an RDIF portfolio company) on the complete localisation and production of the Oxford vaccine in Russia," said Dmitriev.

-"There's nothing that needs to be stolen," Dmitriev, who is involved in coordinating Russia's own vaccine push, told Reuters.
+"There's nothing that needs to be stolen," Dmitriev, who is involved in coordinating Russia's own pursuit of a vaccine, told Reuters.
 "It's all going to be given to Russia."

-AstraZeneca did not immediately respond to a request for comment, but said last month it was in talks with Russia and other countries about supply deals for its potential coronavirus vaccine.
+AstraZeneca declined to comment.
+It said last month it was in talks with Russia and other countries about supply deals for its potential coronavirus vaccine.

-Dmitriev said Russia's acquisition of the British-developed vaccine was designed to complement, not replace its own homegrown vaccine which is the one that Moscow is focusing on developing.
+Dmitriev said Russia's acquisition of the British-developed vaccine was designed to complement, not replace its own home-grown vaccine, the one that Moscow is focusing on developing.

 Western allegations that Moscow was trying to steal vaccine secrets looked like an attempt to undermine the credibility of Russia's own vaccine, he said, describing it as one of the world's most promising, together with the Oxford vaccine and a Chinese-developed one.